01618830666

 2. Ecological damage: Japanese Knotweed outcompetes native plants, reducing biodiversity and causing significant ecological damage.

-3. Economic costs: The cost of controlling Japanese Knotweed can be significant, and it can also impact property values.
+3. Economic costs: Controlling Japanese Knotweed can significantly impact property values.

 Frequently Asked Questions:

 Q: Is Japanese Knotweed dangerous to humans?
-A: Japanese Knotweed is not dangerous to humans, but it can cause problems for buildings and other infrastructure.
+A: Japanese Knotweed is not dangerous to humans but can cause problems for buildings and other infrastructure.

 Q: Can Japanese Knotweed be controlled?
-A: Yes, Japanese Knotweed can be controlled, but it is difficult to eradicate.
-Chemical treatments, excavation, and burying the plant are some of the methods used to control it.
+A: Japanese Knotweed can be controlled, but eradicating it isn’t easy.
+Chemical treatments, excavation, and burying of the plant are some methods used to control it.

 Q: Should I plant Japanese Knotweed in my garden?
-A: No, it is not recommended to plant Japanese Knotweed in your garden.
+A: No, it is not recommended.
 It is an invasive species that can cause significant damage.

 To conclude

 The history of Japanese Knotweed is a cautionary tale about the unintended consequences of introducing non-native species to new environments.
 What started as a popular ornamental plant has become a global problem that is difficult to control.
-As we continue to develop and transport goods around the world, we need to be aware of the potential impacts of introducing new species to our environments.
+As we continue developing and transporting goods worldwide, we must be aware of the potential impacts of introducing new species to our environments.
 Controlling the spread of Japanese Knotweed will require a concerted effort from governments.

-If you have think you may have Japanese knotweed in your garden you can give me a call on 07753682333
+If you think you may have Japanese knotweed in your garden, you can give me a call at 07753682333